 Prerequisite: Junior or senior standing.
-(Second semester-2005 and alternate years/3 credits)

-Basic linguistic concepts and methodology as applied to the English language-its history, structure, varieties, and acquisition.
+(Second semester-Odd years/3 credits) Basic linguistic concepts and methodology as applied to the English language-its history, structure, varieties, and acquisition.
 Special emphasis on the social aspects of English.

 ENGL 410/510 Literature for Adolescents